InformaticsMatters/docker-rdkit/README.md

 # Dockerfiles for building RDKit.

-These images superceed the existing informaticsmatters/rdkit_* Docker images.
+These images supersede the existing informaticsmatters/rdkit_* Docker images.

 These Dockerfiles and shell scripts are for building various Docker images for RDKit.
 The aim is to build a number of lightweight images that are suited for running in production cloud environments like Kubernetes and OpenShift.
 For this purpose the images need to be:

-1. as small as is reasonable to minimise dowload time and reduce the potential attack surface
+1. as small as is reasonable to minimise download time and reduce the potential attack surface
-1. run as a non-root user or an arbitarily assigned user ID.
+2. run as a non-root user or an arbitrarily assigned user ID.

 The approach taken to build these images currently follows the [builder pattern](https://blog.alexellis.io/mutli-stage-docker-builds/).
 See the [Smaller containers](https://www.informaticsmatters.com/category/containers/index.html) series of posts on the